escaso/d0z0/README.md

 # d0 and z0 analysis
 The files in this directory provide the tools for a d0 and z0 analysis of particle guns in Delphes.

-Start by `ssh`-ing, but do not `source` yet.
-Before running these files, you will have to make some changes in terms of directory paths.

 ## `gun.py`
 `gun.py` generates input gun samples and runs the HEPMC3 gun on them.
 As it is right now, `gun.py` is formatted to produce a single particle muon gun at different theta ranges and run these guns on different momentum ranges.
 Consequently, adjust the following parameters:
 - Below the imports section: